Friday, 10 April 2026

 I would never find myself feeling bored

 It is a world that is slowly slipping from our grasp.
 It essentially ended in the mid-70s after the Oil crises.
-I think it was Sir Roy Strong who said that it was the last social great period, or words to that effect.
-Certainly a more colourful world both in terms of of the visual but also the character of those depicted.
-There was definitely a place for the eccentric and the intellectual.
-Anyway, enjoy the selection.
+I think it was Sir Roy Strong, who moved in the same circles, who said that it was the last social great period, or words to that effect.
+Certainly a more colourful world both in terms of the visual but also the character of those depicted.
+There was definitely more place for the eccentric and the intellectual.

 No comments: